cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-declare.md

 **Parallel Retrieve Cursors**

 Cloudberry Database supports a special type of cursor, a *parallel retrieve cursor*.
-You can use a parallel retrieve cursor to retrieve query results, in parallel, directly from the Cloudberry Database segments, bypassing the Greenplum coordinator.
+You can use a parallel retrieve cursor to retrieve query results, in parallel, directly from the Cloudberry Database segments, bypassing the Cloudberry Database coordinator.

 Parallel retrieve cursors do not support the `WITH HOLD` clause.
 Cloudberry Database ignores the `BINARY` clause when you declare a parallel retrieve cursor.